willj-dev/willj-dev.github.io/content/pages/millennial-utopia/constitution.rst

   This is the template for our own internal governance, as well as being a model for any modern representative democracy, from PTA meetings to nation-states.
 ------------------------

 This document defines a governmental structure which is founded on the principles of direct democracy and proportional representation.
-The primary duty of this government is to uphold and defend The Millennial Social Code equally for all persons.
+The primary duty of this government is to uphold and defend the `Millennial Social Code`_ (MSC) equally for all persons.
 Any resources generated in excess of those required to fulfill this duty are to be fairly, openly, and reasonably allocated for the enjoyment and enlightenment of individual citizens and humanity as a whole.

 Article 1 - Council Structure & Election Process
 *************************************************

-The government is organized into three governmental councils: the Legislative Council (LC); the Executive Council (EC); and the Judicial Council (JC).
-Any person elected to a governmental council is called a governmental officer.
+The government is organized into three *governmental councils*: the Legislative Council (LC); the Executive Council (EC); and the Judicial Council (JC).
+Any person elected to a governmental council is called a *governmental officer*.
 Each council may select or draft its own rules of parliamentary procedure.

 Election of any officer is by ranked-choice voting with instant runoff, where each vote is allocated equally to each citizen represented by that officer.

-The process of determining the number of seats in a governmental council, and which citizens vote for which seats, is called representative apportionment.
+The process of determining the number of seats in a governmental council, and which citizens vote for which seats, is called *representative apportionment*.
 This is undertaken every eight years, beginning with a census.
 Census surveys may request more information than is strictly necessary to apportion representation (i.e. names and addresses), but providing this additional information must be entirely voluntary.
 Any apportionment (such as into geographical districts) must ensure, to the greatest practical extent, that each officer represents an equal number of citizens, and that that officer’s electorate is fairly representative of the population as a whole.
+Economists Emmanuelle Auriol and Robert J. Gary-Bobo have already explored this question in `On the optimal number of representatives`_ (2011), which may serve as a place to start.

+.. _On the optimal number of representatives: http://idei.fr/sites/default/files/medias/doc/by/auriol/representatives.pdf

 The length of any single term of office may be no longer than four years.
 No person may serve in two elected positions at once.
 Each person is limited to sixteen years (not necessarily consecutive) in any elected office.
-All citizens who may vote for a particular office are eligible for election to that office, and any governmental office must be held by a citizen.
+All citizens who may vote for a particular office are eligible for election to that office, and any governmental office must be held by a citizen of that government.

 Any normally scheduled election for members of a government council must be completed with enough time for the incoming council to appoint a Chair before the previous term ends.
 The Chair of a council is ultimately responsible for directing the management of that council’s business.
-A Chair is appointed by a simple majority of its council members, with the approval of another council.
+A Chair is appointed by a simple majority of its council members, and approved by another council (as specified below).
 Any Chair may be replaced prematurely by two-thirds vote of any two government councils.
 The specific duties of each council’s Chair, and which councils may approve their appointment, are provided below.

 Article 2 - Legislative Council
 *************************************************